-Fidelity generally will vote in a manner consistent with management's recommendation on shareholder proposals concerning environmental or social issues, as it generally believes that management and the board are in the best position to determine how to address these matters.
-In certain cases, however, Fidelity may support shareholder proposals that request additional disclosures from companies regarding environmental or social issues, where it believes that the proposed disclosures could provide meaningful information to the investment management process without unduly burdening the company.
-For example, Fidelity may support shareholder proposals calling for reports on sustainability, renewable energy, and environmental impact issues.
-Fidelity also may support proposals on issues such as equal employment, and board and workforce diversity.
+Fidelity generally considers management's recommendation and current practice when voting on shareholder proposals concerning environmental or social issues because it generally believes that management and the board are in the best position to determine how to address these matters.
+Fidelity, however, also believes that transparency is critical to sound corporate governance.
+Therefore, Fidelity may support shareholder proposals that request additional disclosures from companies regarding environmental or social issues, including where it believes that the proposed disclosures could provide meaningful information to the investment management process without unduly burdening the company.
+This means that Fidelity may support shareholder proposals calling for reports on sustainability, renewable energy, and environmental impact issues.
+Fidelity also may support proposals on issues in other areas, including but not limited to equal employment, board diversity and workforce diversity.